radon-h2020/radon-defect-prediction-cli/docs/cli/model.md

 Then, run:

-`radon-defect-predictor model download --path-to-repository . --host github -t ***** -o ansible-community -n molecule -l ansible -d downloaded_model`
+`radon-defect-predictor model download --path-to-repository . --host github -t ***** -r ansible-community/molecule -l ansible -d downloaded_model`

 You should be now able to see the following files: